GSA/cio.gov-redo/_pages/programs-and-events/2019-10-01-cybersecurity-awareness-month.md

 ### [ACT-IAC: Cyber CIO Meeting](https://www.actiac.org/events/act-iac-cybersecurity-coi-october-2019)
 **Friday, OCT 18, 2019**
 Join the Cyber COI to hear from Venice Goodwine, Chief Information Security Officer (CISO) for the US Department of Agriculture.
 Also learn about current and upcoming COI projects and how you can be involved.
 Held at 1250 Connecticut Avenue, NW, Suite 700, Washington, DC from 11am-12pm EDT.
-Register here.

 ### [HACK 2019: National Cybersecurity Awareness Month Seminar](https://www.fbcinc.com/e/nrchack/default.aspx)
 **Tuesday, OCT 29, 2019**
 This half day seminar features dynamic speakers from government, education, and industry discussing a wide range of current technologies and the cybersecurity challenges that come with them.
 Held at NRC Headquarters from 9am-1:30pm EDT.
-Register here.
-Password: NRCH4CK2019.

 ### [2019 President’s Cup Cybersecurity Competition](https://www.cisa.gov/presidentscup)
 **Now - DEC, 2019**